MENU

 Hailing from the historical vineyards of Alta Langa, the Zero 140 was created to show the best expression of the longevity and complexity of this appellation.
 After spending at least 12 years on the lees in bottle, the Enrico Serafino Zero 140 is the longest aged on lees Italian sparkling wine.
 Each vintage is dedicated to a different theme and the bottles are hand painted a different color to differentiate them in the cellar during the hand riddling process.

-ENRICO SERAFINO "GRIFO DEL QUARTARO" GAVI DI GAVI DOCG
+ENRICO SERAFINO "GRIFO DEL QUARTARO" GAVI DEL COMUNE DI GAVI

-ENRICO SERAFINO "POGGIO DELLA RUPE" GAVI DI GAVI MONTEROTONDO DOCG
+ENRICO SERAFINO "POGGIO DELLA RUPE" GAVI DEL COMUNE DI GAVI MONTEROTONDO DOCG

 Monterotondo, from the municipality of Gavi in the Roero region of southeast Piedmont, is one of the most prestigious MGA areas within the area.
 The soils here are characterized their chalky-sulphurous composition with white marls.
 These soils, coupled with an ideal microclimate, allow the Cortese grape to reach unique levels of complexity and elegance.
 Poggio della Rupe is the name of the estate where the one hectare of vineyards for this singular wine grow.